centiservice/matsbrokermonitor/README.md

 Monitoring of a message broker for Mats-relevant Queues, Topics and Dead Letter Queues.
 The project provides both an API and implementation to gather such information, and an embeddable HTML GUI to introspect and act on messages.

+## Development of this project

+Go to [README-development.md](README-development.md), which also contains a description of each module's purpose.

+## Motivation

 When using Mats - or really any messaging based infrastructure - you gain a massive advantage by having many of the errors in the total system "crop up" on the message broker.
 However, to catch these errors, you need to monitor it.